Engineercc/TwitterSentimentAnalysis/README.md

 4. Bu veriler Makine Öğrenmesi uygulaması için Python'a test verisi olarak gönderilir. :white_check_mark:

-       These data are sent as test data to Python for Machine Learning application. :white_check_mark:
+       These data are sent as test data to Python for Machine Learning application.